tlswg/tls13-spec/draft-ietf-tls-tls13.md

 client MAY abort the handshake.
 Note that TLS 1.3 ClientHello messages always contain extensions (minimally they must contain "supported_versions" or they will be interpreted as TLS 1.2 ClientHello messages).
-TLS 1.3 servers may receive TLS 1.2 ClientHello messages without extensions.
-If negotiating TLS 1.2, a server MUST check that the message either contains no data after legacy_compression_methods or that it contains a valid extensions block with no data following.
+TLS 1.3 servers might receive ClientHello messages from versions of TLS prior to 1.3 that do not contain extensions.
+If negotiating a version of TLS prior to 1.3, a server MUST check that the message either contains no data after legacy_compression_methods or that it contains a valid extensions block with no data following.
 If not, then it MUST abort the handshake with a "decode_error" alert.